anaibol/awesome-serverless/README.md

 * [Python-λ](https://github.com/nficano/python-lambda) - A toolkit for developing and deploying serverless Python code in AWS Lambda.
 * [Serverless Framework](http://www.serverless.com) - Build and maintain web, mobile and IoT applications running on AWS Lambda, Azure Cloud Functions, IBM Cloud Functions, Apache OpenWhisk, and Google Cloud Functions (formerly known as JAWS).
 * [Serverless Compose](https://github.com/DavidJFelix/serverless-compose) - A lightweight, functional, composable, middleware framework for AWS lambda that stays out of the way.
+* [serverless.tf](https://serverless.tf) - A framework for developing, building, deploying, and securing serverless applications and infrastructures on AWS using Terraform ([read more](https://github.com/antonbabenko/serverless.tf)).
 * [Shep](https://github.com/bustlelabs/shep) - A framework for building APIs using AWS API Gateway and Lambda.
 * [Sigma](https://sigma.slappforge.com) - An all-in-one, browser-based IDE toolkit for drag-n-drop composing, testing and deploying of serverless applications, with fully automated configuration management.
 * [Sparta](http://gosparta.io) - A framework that transforms a Go application into an AWS Lambda powered microservice.